11 Animals That Eat Bamboo

 It is surprising how much of this plant is consumed because it gives them food and vital nutrients.

-In particular, the choice of wild pandas to live in bamboo forests keeps their diet well-balanced and rich in fresh food sources.
+In particular, wild pandas’ choice to live in bamboo forests keeps their diet well-balanced and rich in fresh food sources.

-It’s interesting to note that when bamboo shoots are in little supply or unavailable, these animals that eat bamboo turn to other grasses and plants.
+It’s interesting to note that when bamboo shoots are scarce or unavailable, the animals that eat bamboo turn to other grasses and plants.

 Still, nothing quite compares to the appeal of an infinite supply of bamboo shoots.